F483/dejavu/README.md

   -D	use deterministic mode instead of probabilistic
 	WARNING requires order of magnitude more memory
   -d	output only duplicates instead of filtering
-  -e	output estimated memory usage for given options and exit -f float
+  -f float
     	chance of false positive, between 0.0 and 1.0 only for probabilistic mode (default 1e-06)